 The walk to the summit of Gunung Serapi takes 3-3 1/2 hours and is one of the park’s most popular walks.
 There is a viewing platform at the top and on a clear day the view is simply stunning.
 Kuching, Mount Santubong, the coastline of Southwest Sarawak and the mountain peaks that mark the border with Indonesia can all be seen in the distance beyond the forest of green that rolls out from below.
 This view is made all the more amazing at sunset and sunrise when the whole panorama is set against an ever changing backdrop of reds, oranges and purples.

-Taxis can also be chartered for the 40-minute trip to the park.
-Alternatively, a number of travel operators in Kuching run guided tours to the park (check with the Visitor Information Centre in Kuching for the latest bus timetable).
+Taxis and Grab cars can also be chartered for the 40-minute trip to the park.
+Alternatively, a number of travel operators in Kuching run guided tours to the park (check with the Visitor Information Centre in Kuching for more details).

 Park Opening Hours: